Skip to Content

 Understanding Drug Distribution Laws in North Carolina

-North Carolina categorizes drug crimes based on the specific act (possession, distribution, manufacturing) and the type of drug (Schedule I being the most severe).
+North Carolina categorizes drug crimes based on the specific act (possession, distribution, manufacturing) and the type of drug, with Schedule I substances carrying the most severe penalties.
 Distribution is a highly nuanced term under the law.

 Key Distribution Offenses

-Sale or Delivery: Selling (transfer for compensation) or delivering (actual transfer) any controlled substance is a felony (e.g., Class G for Schedule I or II).
+• Sale or Delivery: Selling (transfer for compensation) or delivering (actual transfer) any controlled substance is a felony (for example, often charged as a Class G felony for certain Schedule I or II substances).

 Key Elements the Prosecution Must Prove